real-fbdn/Supreme-Grabber/README.md

 # Supreme Grabber
-Currently the #1 logger/grabber/stealer (Outside of github) for both Roblox &amp; Discord, Dualhook free!
+Currently the #1 logger/grabber/stealer in multiple top developers opinions if you are looking for both Roblox Cookie & Discord e.t.c grabber, dualhook free.
 Many features included and easy to use!
 # Features
 ## Discord
 * Discord token info